-Two years ago a Pew research study was released stating that church attendance by millennials had dropped by eight points, pushing many religious officials to focus on retaining and regaining the trust of an entire generation.
+Two years ago, a Pew research study was released stating that church attendance by millennials had dropped by eight points, pushing many religious officials to focus on retaining and regaining the trust of an entire generation.
 (In my personal life, I have seen about the same percentage of my friends and family eschew traditional religious affiliation over the past few years.)
 Many adoptions are facilitated by religious agencies, some requiring proof of creed, others looking for particularly “devout” adoptive applicants.
-Birth parents often want adoptive parents who will be able to provide a specific religious foundation for their child, and state specific religious preferences.
-But what happens after the adoption if one party (birth, adoptive, or adoptee) loses their faith?
+Birth parents often want adoptive parents who will be able to provide a specific religious foundation for their child and state-specific religious preferences.
+But what happens after the adoption if one party (birth, adoptive, or adoptee) loses or has a change of faith?

 - Have empathy.
 Navigating a crisis of faith isn’t an easy decision or quick decision.
 It’s likely that many tears have been shed on behalf of this decision, and even more likely that prayer has been involved.
 You may not agree with (or understand) their decision, but know it wasn’t made lightly or out of spite.

 - Be open and honest.
 It doesn’t do anyone any good to bottle up feelings and questions, especially if both parties are genuinely seeking to understand the other.
 If a major part of the decision to place involved religious preferences it is not asking too much to answer honest concerns—and this includes concerns from the adopted child.